The people you know, your network of connections, are the foundation of your business.

 Think about it, without them you have no clients, no prospects, no partners, and no colleagues.

-So if your tribe is so important, why don’t you pay more attention to them and stay in touch with them?
+So if your connections are so important, why don’t you pay more attention to them and stay in touch with them?

 Why don’t you keep track of developments in your relationships and put energy in them over time?